ashfurrow/blog/source/blog/2019-04-27-becoming-proficient-at-technical-writing.html.markdown

 To help develop your critical reading skills, you should also be _reading_ a lot.
 But not just reading anything: read the kinds of posts that you want to write.
 Read something, and then pause to think about why you like it (or not).
 You're trying to develop _taste_.
 Once you read something, ask yourself if you like it and then ask yourself _why_.
 Is it the tone of the post?
 Is it the level of detail?
 Is it the narrow or broad audience it focuses on?

 Being a beginner in any creative pursuit sucks because, at first, your taste exceeds your abilities.
-You know what you've written isn't good, and you know why, but you've not yet got the practice to write something really good. _Lean into that discomfort_.
+You know what you've written isn't good but you've not yet got the skills to improve it. _Lean into that discomfort_.
 Figure out what the delta is between your writing output and your taste, and then practice those skills.

 BEGIN_WIDE